JiGuzhai/VirDLA/README.md

 # Virdla: Promoter and Enhancer Analysis Tool

 ## Method
-VirReporter is an AlphaGenome-powered in silico tool that predicts dual-luciferase assay activity ratios from DNA sequences input, enabling high-throughput virtual screening of regulatory elements.
+Virdla(Virtual Dual-Luciferase Assay) is an AlphaGenome-powered in silico tool that predicts dual-luciferase assay activity ratios from DNA sequences input, enabling high-throughput virtual screening of regulatory elements.
 The method integrates RNA-seq and ATAC-seq predictions from the AlphaGenome DNA model to quantify insulator-mediated transcriptional regulation.

 ### Core Algorithm